Below, we explain what biomass, biofuel, bioenergy, and biogas are.

 – Direct combustion

-Biomass is converted to renewable natural gas (biomethane), it can be purified and used to generate electricity
+Biomass is converted to renewable natural gas (biomethane), and it can then be purified and used to generate electricity

 energy.gov outlines the steps in making syngas (a gas comprised mostly of carbon monoxide and hydrogen) via gasification